Municipal Chamber of Natal: History

 The Municipal Chamber was founded still in the colonial period, in 1611, under the name of Senado da Câmara (English: House Senate), established by decree of the Governor-General of Brazil, Diego Meneses, and installed in the Our Lady of the Presentation Mother Church, currently located in the Cidade Alta neighborhood.
 The House Senate was composed of an alderman, a judge, clerks, procurators and some other positions with functions related to that period.
 The institution changed its name to Municipal Chamber only in 1823, after independence and the drafting of the first Brazilian Constitution.

-As part of the consequences of the Brazilian Revolution of 1930, which established the provisional government of Getúlio Vargas, the Municipal Chamber was dissolved.
+As part of the consequences of the Revolution of 1930, which established the provisional government of Getúlio Vargas, the Municipal Chamber was dissolved.
 Its activities were suspended until June 5, 1948, when it restarted after several changes in the national political scenario.
 During the second half of the 20th century, the chamber's headquarters was changed several times, even going through the then Carlos Gomes Theater.
 In 1975, the City Council settled permanently in the Padre Miguelinho Palace, a building that belongs to the Federal University of Rio Grande do Norte (UFRN), located in the Tirol neighborhood.

 In 1988, the new Brazilian Constitution came into effect, which required, in article 29, that the municipal chambers should produce and approve, in two rounds of voting separated by a minimum of ten days, organic laws for their respective municipalities.
 The Constitution also determined, in the sole paragraph of art.
 11 of the Transitory Constitutional Dispositions Act, that the organic law of each municipality should be voted on within six months after the promulgation of its state constitution by the legislative assembly.
 Therefore, considering that the Legislative Assembly of Rio Grande do Norte approved the Constitution of the State of Rio Grande do Norte on October 3, 1989, the councillors of Natal promulgated their organic law at the deadline, on April 3, 1990.

 After the municipal election of 2012, the Municipal Chamber, which until then consisted of 21 councillors, as provided in art.
 19 of the Organic Law of 1990, gained eight new seats.
 The new number of 29 councillors, which is maintained until today, was established by Constitutional Amendment 58, of 2009.
 It was estimated that the increase in positions would cost more than R$2.1 million per year to the public budget.
 On July 11, 2016, the Municipal Chamber announced a freeze on councillors salaries until 2020, rescinding the measure that would have raised the then salary from R$16,000 to R$22,000.

+As of 2021, the leader of the opposition is Brisa Bracchi of the Workers' Party.